ldhulipala/ldhulipala.github.io/index.md

 I am an Assistant Professor in the Department of Computer Science at the University of Maryland, College Park.
-I am also a visiting faculty researcher at Google Research (New York) where I work on the [Graph Mining][gm] team.
+I am also a visiting faculty researcher at Google Research where I work on the [Graph Mining][gm] team.
 Previously, I was a postdoc at MIT working with [Julian Shun][julian].
 I obtained my Ph.D. from Carnegie Mellon University, where I was advised by [Guy Blelloch][guy].

 <b>I am looking for motivated undergraduate/graduate students interested
 in working on the theory and practice of parallel algorithms.</b> My